+In addition to the Whistleblowing Policy and the Securities Trading Policy, the Company has in place other compliance-related and risk-related frameworks such as:

+- 1. Code of Conduct,

+- 2. Code of Ethics,

+- 3. Anti-Bribery and Corruption Policy,

+- 4. Anti-Fraud Policy,

+- 5. Trade Sanctions Policy, and

+- 6. Cyber Incident Response Plan and Recovery Framework,

-In addition to the Whistleblowing Policy and the Securities Trading Policy, the Company has in place other compliance-related policies such as the Code of Conduct, Code of Ethics, Anti-Bribery and Corruption Policy and Anti-Fraud Policy, which set out the principles and standards of behaviour that are expected of employees of the Group when dealing with customers, suppliers, business associates and colleagues as well as how the Group deals with fraud incidents.
+which set out the principles and standards of behaviour that are expected of employees of the Group when dealing with customers, suppliers, business associates and colleagues as well as how the Group deals with fraud and cyber incidents.
+Please refer to the "Additional Information" section at the end of this Corporate Governance Report for more details on the policies.

-These policies have been communicated to employees of the Group and are also available on the Company's intranet and website.
-To ensure compliance with these policies, compulsory refresher sessions on compliance-related topics are organised for employees on a regular basis via an e-learning application developed by the Company's HR Department.
+The policies have been communicated to employees of the Group and are also available on the Company's intranet and website.
+To ensure compliance with these policies, compulsory refresher sessions on compliance-related topics are organised for employees on a regular basis and bulletins are sent to communicate updates to employees.